gromacs/gromacs/docs/user-guide/mdp-options.rst

    electric field is applied.

-   More details in Carl Caleman and David van der Spoel: Picosecond Melting of Ice by an Infrared Laser Pulse - A Simulation Study Angew.
+   More details in Carl Caleman and David van der Spoel: Picosecond Melting of Ice by an Infrared Laser Pulse - A Simulation Study.
+   Angew.
 Chem.
 Intl.
 Ed.
 47 pp. 14 17-1420 (2008)